Craig Mahon: International career

 Mahon represented the Republic of Ireland at youth level, making his debut for the under-18 team on 7 February 2007 in a 0–0 draw against the Netherlands.
 He appeared for the under-19 team later in the year, playing in a 2–1 defeat against Chile.

+Management career

+On 13 June 2025, Mahon departed Curzon Ashton, joining recently relegated National League North club AFC Fylde as head coach.
+He led the team to an immediate return to the National League in his first season in charge, a 4–2 win over Merthyr Town on the final day of the 2025–26 season seeing the Coasters crowned Champions.

 Personal life

 Craig Mahon is a nephew of a former Tranmere Rovers midfielder Alan Mahon.
 During the time with Chester he combined his playing career with work at Wigan Athletic Community Trust.